Geriatrics: History

 George Day published the Diseases of Advanced Life in 1849, one of the first publications on the subject of geriatric medicine.
 The first modern geriatric hospital was founded in Belgrade, Serbia, in 1881 by doctor Laza Lazarević.

-The term geriatrics was proposed in 1908 by Ilya Ilyich Mechnikov, Laurate of the Nobel Prize for Medicine and later by 1909 by Dr. Ignatz Leo Nascher, former Chief of Clinic in the Mount Sinai Hospital Outpatient Department (New York City) and a "father" of geriatrics in the United States.
+The term geriatrics was proposed in 1908 by Ilya Ilyich Mechnikov, Laurate of the Nobel Prize for Medicine and later by 1909 by Ignatz Leo Nascher, former Chief of Clinic in the Mount Sinai Hospital Outpatient Department (New York City) and a "father" of geriatrics in the United States.

-Modern geriatrics in the United Kingdom began with the "mother" of geriatrics, Dr. Marjory Warren.
+Modern geriatrics in the United Kingdom began with the "mother" of geriatrics, Marjory Warren.
 Warren emphasized that rehabilitation was essential to the care of older people.
 Using her experiences as a physician in a London Workhouse infirmary, she believed that merely keeping older people fed until they died was not enough; they needed diagnosis, treatment, care, and support.
 She found that patients, some of whom had previously been bedridden, were able to gain some degree of independence with the correct assessment and treatment.

 The practice of geriatrics in the UK is also one with a rich multidisciplinary history.
 It values all the professions, not just medicine, for their contributions in optimizing the well-being and independence of older people.

 Another innovator of British geriatrics is Bernard Isaacs, who described the "giants" of geriatrics mentioned above: immobility and instability, incontinence, and impaired intellect.
 Isaacs asserted that, if examined closely enough, all common problems with older people relate to one or more of these giants.

 The care of older people in the UK has been advanced by the implementation of the National Service Frameworks for Older People, which outlines key areas for attention.

 Geriatrician training

 United States

 In the United States, geriatricians are primary-care physicians (D.O. or M.D.) who are board-certified in either family medicine or internal medicine and who have also acquired the additional training necessary to obtain the Certificate of Added Qualifications (CAQ) in geriatric medicine.
 Geriatricians have developed an expanded expertise in the aging process, the impact of aging on illness patterns, drug therapy in seniors, health maintenance, and rehabilitation.
 They serve in a variety of roles including hospital care, long-term care, home care, and terminal care.
 They are frequently involved in ethics consultations to represent the unique health and diseases patterns seen in seniors.
-The model of care practiced by geriatricians is heavily focused on working closely with other disciplines such as nurses, pharmacists, therapists, and social workers.
+The model of care practiced by geriatricians is heavily focused on addressing working closely with other disciplines such as nurses, pharmacists, therapists, and social workers.